How the Cambridge Analytica scandal will change your Facebook advertising and Facebook marketing strategy

 - Restricting hyper targeted advertisements by closing the door on third party data providers.
 Previously, advertisers were able to hyper target their audience on Facebook by combining information from a few different data sources:

-- Of course, this included data that the advertisers had compiled themselves, like e-mails and membership status in their loyalty program, etc. All the information that businesses keep tabs on about their users to create buyer personae.
+- Of course, this included data that the advertisers had compiled themselves, like e-mails and membership status in their loyalty program, etc. All the information that businesses keep tabs on about their users to create buyer persona.

 - There was also data that Facebook itself had collected, such as the FB pages that a user had ‘liked’, as well as information from their user profiles.